Eelsaadany/ahmde/README.md

-##the first test to try the git and git used to it
+##the first test to try the git and git used to
+# v2